-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+or social characteristics that they proIs a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.